Adapting your home: managing cognitive impairment and behaviour that challenges

 • Ensure that there is good lighting on stairs.
 Avoid lighting that will cause the user to cast a shadow onto the stairs.

 • Painting the skirting in a contrasting colour can make it easier to make out the shape and profile of the stairs.
-A *light reflectance value that has more than 30 tonal difference between the colour of the stair covering and the skirting is recommended
+A light reflectance value that has more than 30 tonal difference between the colour of the stair covering and the skirting is recommended.

 • If stair rails are required, ensure that these are also a good tonal contrast (LRV30) from the background.

-*Many product retailers (paints, floor coverings, fabrics etc) should be able to provide you with the light reflectance value for different materials.
+Many product retailers (paints, floor coverings, fabrics etc) should be able to provide you with the light reflectance value for different materials.
+More information can be found from the following sources:

 Disguising exits